-Children with elevated neuroticism and associated internalising traits have been characterised as have a smaller numbers of reciprocal friendships and fewer opportunities to receive help and guidance from friends (Erath, Flanagan, & Bierman, 2007; Fanti, Brookmeyer, Henrich, & Kuperrminc, 2009; review by Hay, Payne & Chadwick, 2004).
-Further research has found that anxiety-related traits are also linked to increased social wariness (Schneider, 1999) and hypersensitivity to peer rejection (Kujawa, Arfer, Klein &
+Several indices of social competence have been linked to children who show increased negative affect (i.e., neuroticism and associated internalising traits), including fewer reciprocal friendships and reports of reduced opportunities to receive help and guidance from friends (Erath, Flanagan, & Bierman, 2007; Fanti, Brookmeyer, Henrich & Kuperrminc, 2009).
+Negative affect has also been related to elevated levels of social wariness (Schneider, 1999) and hypersensitivity to peer rejection (Kujawa, Arfer, Klein & Proudfit, 2014) as well as to increased social inhibition across development (Asendorpf, van Aken, 2003).

-Proudfit, 2014).
 Consistently, extreme levels of inhibited behaviour early in childhood were found to predict a distinct developmental pathway leading to delays in forming romantic relationships and partnerships in emerging adulthood (Asendorpf, Denissen & van Aken 2008).
-Similarly, increased aggression associated with psychoticism traits and externalising behaviors have also been related to social adjustment difficulties in development, such as increased levels of bullying (Farmer et al., 2015), peer rejection, isolation and loneliness, and with violence and adult crime in later life (review by Liu, 2004).
+Similarly, increased aggression associated with psychoticism traits and externalising behaviors have been related to social adjustment difficulties in development, such as increased levels of bullying (Farmer et al., 2015), peer rejection, isolation and loneliness, and later in life, with violence and adult crime (review by Liu, 2004).
 The association between vulnerable personality traits and developmental psychopathology with social adjustment in childhood and adolescence is likely to be reciprocal.
-Cascade models have shown, for example, that young children who fail to show social competence are at risk for the development of internalising and externalising behaviour later in development (Bornstein, Hahn & Haynes, 2010).
+Cascade models have shown, for example, that young children who fail to develop social skills are at risk for the development of internalising and externalising behaviour later in development (Bornstein, Hahn & Haynes, 2010).

-Increasingly researchers have explored associations between anxiety with attentional control, including selective attention to environmental threat, and developmental outcome (review by Dudeney, Sharpe, & Hunt, 2015).
-Rueda, Checa and Rothbart (2010) proposed a theoretical framework which suggests that temperamental traits characterised by negative affect and poor effortful control to regulate attentional networks impact social adjustment across development.
-In support, Simonds and colleagues found that children aged 7 - 10 years of age who showed increased attentional control to inhibit irrelevant information to complete a computer task were also able to more mask feelings of disappointment when they were given a gift they had previously rated as one they would like least from the choice available (Simonds, Kieras, Rueda & Rothbart, 2007).
+Stemming from cognitive models of anxiety (e.g., Eysenck et al., 2007; Eysenck & Derakshan, 2011), researchers working with child and adult populations have found associations between self-reported negative affect (i.e., linked to neuroticism or anxiety) with attentional control, including increased selective attention to environmental threat (Paelecke1, Paelecke-Habermann & and Borkenau, 2012; see review by Dudeney, Sharpe, & Hunt, 2015).
+Extending this research Rueda, Checa and Rothbart (2010) proposed a theoretical framework which suggests that temperamental traits characterised by negative affect and poor regulation of attentional networks impact social adjustment across development.
+In support, Simonds and colleagues found that children aged 7 - 10 years of age who showed increased attentional control to inhibit irrelevant information in order to complete a computer task were also able to more effectively mask feelings of disappointment when they were given a gift they had previously rated as one they would like least from the choice available (Simonds, Kieras, Rueda & Rothbart, 2007).
 Checa, Rodriguez-Bailon and Reuda (2008) also found that effortful control mediated a positive association between social status in school (i.e., positive responses from peers to questions about whether they were a nice classmate and paid attention/ listened to others) with achievement.
-With respect to attention to threat, Pérez-Edgar and colleagues (2010, 2011) found that anxiety-related temperament early in development was related to later social withdrawal at 5 years of age and with parent reported social isolation in adolescence and where these associations were most evident for individuals who showed an attentional bias towards threatening stimuli.
-Related research suggests that good attentional control in childhood and adolescence (Lonigan & Vasey, 2009; Susa, Pitica, Benga, and Miclea, 2012), as well as in adulthood (Derryberry and Reed, 2002), works to minimise the interference of threat stimuli on achieving task goals.
+With respect to attention to threat, Pérez-Edgar et al., (2010, 2011) found that the presence of BI early in development was related to later social withdrawal at 5 years of age and with parent reported social isolation in adolescence (these associations were most evident for individuals who showed an attentional bias towards threatening stimuli).
+Related research suggests that increased attentional control in childhood and adolescence (Lonigan & Vasey, 2009; Susa, Pitica, Benga, and Miclea, 2012), as well as in adulthood (Derryberry and Reed, 2002), works to minimise the interference of threat stimuli on achieving task goals.